 3. Supply Chain Fraud: The Hidden Threat

 Supply chain fraud can take many forms, including vendor scams, false invoices, and shipment discrepancies.
-Conduct thorough due diligence on vendors, implement robust procurement processes, and utilize technology to track shipments and verify invoices.
+Conduct thorough due diligence on vendors, implement advanced procurement processes, and utilize technology to track shipments and verify invoices.

 4. Operational Errors: The Inevitable Mistakes